-Before installing Oracle Database Client, you might want to copy the software to the hard disk to enable the installation process to run a bit faster.
+Before installing Oracle Database Client, Oracle recommends that you copy the software to the hard disk to enable the installation process to run a bit faster.
 Before copying the installation media content to the hard disk, you must mount the disk.
 The following sections describe how to mount the disk and copy its content to the hard disk: